-On 15 February 2003, an Australian resident company, COALS TYER Ltd, paid John Citizen, a resident individual, a fully franked dividend of \$700 and an unfranked dividend of \$200.
-John received the dividend statement from COALS TYER Ltd shown below.
+On 15 February 2002, an Australian resident company, COALS TYER Ltd, paid John Citizen, a resident individual, a fully franked dividend of \$700 and an unfranked dividend of \$200.
+John received the dividend statement from COALS TYER Ltd shown on the next page.